DamianS-eng/wiihacks-wiki/amazon/amazon.md

 ### USB 3.0 HDMI Capture

-  This is what I am currently using to run my my newly converted component to hdmi video out to my streaming PC.
+  This is what I am currently using to run my newly converted component to hdmi video out to my streaming PC.

   * ID:B0894DDD7H
   * Title: ZasLuke 4K HDMI Game Capture Card, USB 3.0 HDMI Video Capture Device with HDMI Loop-Out 1080P 60FPS Live Streaming Game Recorder Device for PS4, Nintendo Switch, Xbox One&Xbox 360 and More (Black)